 Should it be necessary to have more than one person per team to carry spare bows for the team, this (these) person(s) should stay outside of the designated shooting area and is (are) not allowed to coach during the shooting.
-A coach of a women's/men's/U21 team cannot go back to coach another team from the same Member Association.
+A coach of a womens/mens/juniors team cannot go back to coach another team from the same Member Association.

-There shall not be any communication between the coaches of women's and men's teams of the same Member Association during the finals.
+There shall not be any communication between the coaches of womens and mens teams of the same Member Association during the finals.

-AC 23.7 SHOOTING - CANADIAN 3D
+AC 23.7 Shooting - Canadian 3D